GuruShiva/painting_classify/README.md

 There are some known issues in this repo for `get_train_data.py` and `get_test_data.py`.
 These issues can be fixed manually.

-Issue 1- Often the image scraper downloads images that are not '.jpg' which leads to the `retrain.py` to give an error.
-Deleting the particular image solves the issue ;)
+*Issue 1- Often the image scraper downloads images that are not '.jpg' which leads to the `retrain.py` to give an error.Deleting the particular image solves the issue ;)

-Issue 2- The image scraper downloads the images with the image file name as it is.
+*Issue 2- The image scraper downloads the images with the image file name as it is.
 The `retrain.py` does not take file with long file names.
 Simply renaming the file fixes this issue.

 ## Authors